BuaichiZY/mc_bowser/README_EN.md

 ![License](https://img.shields.io/badge/License-BSD%20|%20CC%20BY--NC--SA%204.0-blue)

 > This project was developed with the assistance of AI.
 If you encounter any bugs, please report them.
+> This mod is compatible with Minecraft Java Edition 26.1.2 and requires NeoForge version 26.1.2.86 or above.

 ## Builds